-This Guidance is subject to revision and reissue from time to time and this version relates to the period 1 April 2019 to 31 March 2020.
-They are aimed at providing practical assistance to Operators.
+This Guidance is subject to revision and reissue from time to time and this version relates to the period from 1 April 2021 and will be effective until replaced.
+It is aimed at providing practical assistance to Operators.
 Operators should in the first instance refer to the relevant legislation, which sets out the statutory requirements regarding payment of the Levy.
 This Guidance should be read in conjunction with that legislation.
 It is intended to be no more than a practical aid to understanding that legislation and cannot be relied upon in its own right.